 The Company declares and pays dividends in Indian rupees.
 According to the Companies Act, 2013 any dividend should be declared out of accumulated distributable profits.
 A Company may, before the declaration of any dividend, transfer a percentage of its profits for that financial year as it may consider appropriate to the reserves.

-The company has not declared or paid any dividend during the previous financial year.
+The Company has not declared or paid any dividend during the year ended March 31, 2020 and March 31, 2019.